Concrete Pitting, Flaking, and Staining

 Freeze-Thaw Cycles

 Concrete is a permeable material, meaning it soaks up moisture easily.
-During the peak months of freezing and thawing cycles in Denver, Colorado Springs, and Pikes Peak, your concrete is absorbing snowmelt, then refreezing.
+During the peak winter months, your concrete absorbs snowmelt and then refreezes.
 When water freezes, it expands.
 While concrete is permeable, it’s not flexible.
 So, it can soak up water, but it won’t expand when the water freezes.
 This can produce cracking or flaking off of the surface of the concrete.

-Concrete staining is an extremely common occurrence for homeowners everywhere, especially since we park our cars, do yardwork, and other messy activities on our concrete.
+Concrete staining, or concrete discoloration, is an extremely common occurrence for homeowners everywhere, especially since we park our cars, do yard work, and other messy activities on our concrete.
 You can usually scrub or power wash these stains off.
 Concrete staining can usually come from:

 - Oil stains